 Alimujiang Yimiti (46) is a Uighur Christian from Xinjiang province in northwest China.
 He has been in prison since January 2008 and is serving a 15-year sentence for “illegally providing state secrets to foreigners”.
-The charge relates to his meeting Christians visiting from the US.
+The charge relates to two phone conversations with a Christian visiting from the US.

 LATEST NEWS (9 JULY 2018): A local source reported that Alimujiang is allowed to call his family once a month and that it is “his happiest moment to talk with his family members”.
 His older son recently completed a college entrance exam, which went very well.
 Alimujiang is reported to be “in a peaceful and stable state physically and spiritually”.

 Most of the nine million Uighurs are Muslims, and the Chinese government fears their separatist ambitions and seeks to stop any activity that could threaten control of the region.
 Security is very tight in Xinjiang province because of frequent Uighur terrorist attacks since 2009.
-The few Uighur Christians risk ostracism and government suppression.
+The few Uighur Christians – estimated to number between 700 and 1,000 – risk ostracism and government suppression.

 13 September 2007 Kashgar Municipal Bureau of Ethnic and Religious Affairs of Xinjiang issued a statement saying, “Since 2002, Alimujiang Yimiti has been engaging… in activities of illegal religious infiltration which include preaching Christianity, distributing religious materials and converting people to Christianity among ethnic Uighurs.”